Student Services and Resources

 internationalexperience.utoronto.ca

 The Centre for International Experience (CIE) helps students to engage with the world.
 CIE is a meeting place for a diverse community of international students coming to U of T and domestic students looking to go abroad.
-They offer a range of programs and services to support international students, as well as global learning opportunities for all students.
-The full list of key contacts is available on the CIE website.
+They offer a range of programs, workshops and services to support international students, as well as global learning opportunities for all students.

 Centre For Women & Trans People